-The above photo was taken shortly after Somali terrorists were subdued at Garissa University in Kenya this past Thursday.
+The photo below was taken shortly after Somali terrorists were subdued at Garissa University in Kenya this past Thursday.
 The terrorists murdered 147 people, nearly all of them students, most of them Christians.
-News sources have reported that Christians were executed for answering yes to the question, “Are you a Christian?”
+News sources have reported that people were executed for answering yes to the question, “Are you a Christian?”

 The photo reminds me of the first time I went to El Salvador and toured the dormitory where six Jesuits, their housekeeper, and the housekeeper’s daughter were butchered by an element of the Salvadoran Army in 1989 (below).
 The priests, teachers at the Jesuit university in San Salvador, were accused of aiding the rebels in a civil war that lasted from 1980-92.
 The civil war in Somalia started at about the time the Salvadoran one was ending.
 It is still going on.
 So far, nearly 500,000 people have died.